-When founder Byron Godbersen designed the first ShoreStation back in 1959, he engineered it to work smarter than other lifts, but he also did one other thing – he over-built it.
+When founder Byron Godbersen designed the first ShoreStation back in 1959, he engineered it to work smarter than other boat lifts, but he also did one other thing – he over-built it.
 Heavier materials, stronger winches, better cables.
 Why all the fuss?
 Well, Byron believed that weekends at the lake should be spent relaxing with the family, not fixing broken equipment.
-Dependability was key way back then and it still is today.
-Relax, and spend your weekends doing what you love.
+With ShoreStation’s high-quality boat lifts and docks, you can relax and spend your weekends on the water doing what you love.

 Midwest Industries Inc. was founded in 1954 in Ida Grove, Iowa.